fightbulc/simplon_form/README.md

 </body>
 </html>
 ```
 We separate our main template from the actual form template so that we can automatically render the required `<form></form>` tags with all required attributes at the beginning and the end of the template.
-We also inject the `FormView` instance as `$formView` variable.
+We also inject automatically the `FormView` instance as `$formView` variable.

 ```php
 <?php